wilmix8/JAVA73.0/README.md

 Note:
 ======

-Automation  with  Remotewebapplication/webapplication   is  focused  in  JAVA7.0 version 2.
+Automation  with  Remotewebapplication/webapplication/Mobile webapplication   is  focused  in  JAVA7.0 version 2.

-But  MachineLearning,Datascience with    Remotewebapplication/webapplication   is  focused  in  JAVA7.0 version 1.
+But  MachineLearning,Datascience with    Remotewebapplication/webapplication/Mobile web application   is  focused  in  JAVA7.0 version 1.

 For  webapplication/Remotewebapplication/Mobile web application(JAVA8.0)  with  Java7.0  is  used  with  GoogleCharts GUI,Fusion chart,Apex plot,JFreechart.